ufal/multi-inpaint-coco/data/ro_cs_diffs.md

 COCO en 517: Clock post outside of a tall brick apartment building.
 COCO en 518: A large orbital vase sits next to a candle on a table.
-COCO en 520: an image of a man slicing a small pizza COCO en 541: A small passenger airplane sits in the grass at the airport.
+COCO en 520: an image of a man slicing a small pizza COCO en 527: A glass vase with some flowers near a big window.
+COCO en 541: A small passenger airplane sits in the grass at the airport.
 COCO en 566: A small black dog standing behind a crowd of people.
 COCO en 568: Three people are in a small boat in a lake and one woman holds a red and yellow umbrella.